jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 But if you are on your local network, that probably will not work, because your firewall only NATs from WAN to LAN and not LAN to LAN.
 The easiest way to solve this is to use split DNS.
 Tell your DNS server, that instead of answering cloud.yourdomain.com with 85.29.10.1 it should answer it with 192.168.1.10.
 This is done by unbound overrides.
 Most home routers don't offer unbound, so you may need to look into setting up a pi-hole DNS server.
-Another option that should work (but I have not looked into it!) is NAT overrides.
+Another option that should work (but I have not looked into it!) is Hairpin NAT.

 Since Nextcloud 28, there are also some MIME checks in the admin center.
 For these checks to work, the Nextcloud instance needs to be able to connect to the NGINX proxy.
 For that you either need SplitDNS or you need to set the /etc/hosts like this: